 Respondus with Pearson MyLab

-To link to a Pearson MyLab course to Respondus Monitor, go to your Moodle course page and navigate to the LockDown Browser Dashboard.
+To link to a Pearson MyLab course to Respondus Monitor, go to your Canvas course page and navigate to the LockDown Browser Dashboard.
 Select "About LockDown Browser" and then choose the "Other Systems" tab.
 Expand the section for "Pearson MyLab" and copy the code shown (the code is unique for each instructor).
-Return to the MyLab course (not Moodle) and use “Enter Code” to complete the linking.
+Return to the MyLab course (not Canvas) and use “Enter Code” to complete the linking.

 Please note that Chromebooks do not work with Respondus in Pearson's My Lab environments.
 Students with Chromebooks should plan to use a different computer for MyLab quizzes.
 They may reserve a library laptop if needed.